Business & Society Case Competition

 The last round of the Walter V. Shipley Business Leadership Case Competition was held at the Ritz-Carlton, Battery Park, in New York City in 2008.

-More information about the 2010 Business & Society International MBA Case Competition can be found at the Competition’s official website: AspenCaseCompetition.org.
+More information can be found at the Competition’s official website: AspenCaseCompetition.org.

 The Aspen Institute Center for Business Education is part of the Aspen Institute Business and Society Program.